kaliber5/ember-cli-yadda-opinionated/tests/dummy/app/pods/docs/about/template.md

 #### BDD, in a broad sense

-A methodology of software devleopment, which involves all the team, not only developers.
-When a feature is conceieved, it is specced out in form of human-readable user stories.
+A methodology of software development, which involves all the team, not only developers.
+When a feature is conceived, it is specced out in form of human-readable user stories.
 These user stories serve as a spec and are used to guide and validate development from planning to deployment.